ivanoriola/FPClassic_for_FLStudio/README.md

 # FPClassic for FL Studio

-**FPClassic for FL Studio** is an open-source project that aims to bring native, feature-rich support for the **PreSonus FaderPort Classic** to **FL Studio**.
+**FPClassic for FL Studio** is an open-source project that brings native support for the **PreSonus FaderPort Classic** to **FL Studio**.

-The goal is to move beyond generic MIDI mappings and Mackie Control emulation by taking advantage of the FaderPort Classic's native communication protocol.
-This allows the controller to behave as a dedicated control surface, providing a more natural and integrated workflow within FL Studio.
+Rather than relying on generic MIDI mappings or Mackie Control emulation, **FPClassic for FL Studio** communicates directly with the FaderPort Classic using its native protocol, providing a workflow designed specifically for FL Studio.

-The project focuses on:
+## Goals

+**FPClassic for FL Studio** aims to provide:

-- Native communication with the FaderPort Classic.
+- Native communication with the PreSonus FaderPort Classic.
-- Motorized fader support.
+- Full motorized fader support.
 - LED feedback and button state synchronization.
-- Tight integration with FL Studio's workflow.
+- Seamless integration with FL Studio.
-- Clean, maintainable, and well-documented code.
+- Clean, modular, and well-documented code.
-- A modular architecture that can be extended in the future.
+- A solid foundation for future improvements and new features.

+## Philosophy

+**FPClassic for FL Studio** is developed with a focus on reliability, simplicity, and maintainability.

-FPClassic for FL Studio is being designed with reliability and simplicity in mind.
-Every feature will be implemented only after understanding the underlying behavior of both the FaderPort and the FL Studio scripting API, avoiding unnecessary complexity and undocumented workarounds whenever possible.
+Every feature in **FPClassic for FL Studio** is implemented only after understanding the behavior of both the PreSonus FaderPort Classic and the FL Studio scripting API.
+The goal is to build a controller script that feels like a native part of FL Studio while taking full advantage of the hardware's capabilities.

-Although the primary objective is to support the original **PreSonus FaderPort Classic**, the project is structured to encourage experimentation, learning, and future expansion.
+## Open Source

+**FPClassic for FL Studio** is an open-source project created for the FL Studio community.

-Contributions, ideas, testing, and feedback are always welcome.
+Contributions, bug reports, feature suggestions, and testing are always welcome.